Best Plate Carriers | Military, Law Enforcement, Budget

 First things first, what are you using the plate carrier for?
 Are you using it for a professional occupation, home protection, or for a coming collapse of society and you want to be prepared?

-When it comes to buying a plate carrier, spend once & cry once.
+When it comes to buying a plate carrier, spend once and cry once.
 Why?
-Because if you really need it, and your life or a family member’s life is at risk, you’re going to want the best.
-Do you want to bet your life on that $50 Amazon plate carrier, or have the utmost confidence in a proven plate carrier system?
-You do not want to leave it to chance or buy something cheap because it looks cool but in reality, is not used by professionals.
+Because if you really need it and your life or a family member’s life is at risk, you’re going to want the best.
+Do you want to bet your life on that $50 Amazon plate carrier or have the utmost confidence in a proven plate carrier system?
+You do not want to leave it to chance or buy something cheap because it looks cool but is not used by professionals.

 If you’re in the market for a plate carrier, especially if it’s your first, there are a few questions you need to answer.
 Once the following two questions are answered, you’ll have a pretty good idea of the type of plate carrier to start looking for.